Undergraduate Scholarship Program

 SaskBarley offers an undergraduate scholarship to fourth-year College of Agriculture and Bioresources students at the University of Saskatchewan as an investment in promising university students who are writing an undergraduate thesis focused on barley.

-This year SaskBarley is offering one $2,000 undergraduate scholarship, in addition to graduate scholarships.
+This year SaskBarley is offering one $2,000 undergraduate scholarship, in addition to our MSc and PhD graduate scholarships.

 Eligibility